 We represent clients on the most complex tax issues from IRS collection cases to audits.
-In our 25 year history, Mr. Stoller and his qualified staff have amassed an institutional knowledge that we think is second to none.
+In our 25 year history, Mr. Stoller and his qualified staff have amassed an institutional knowledge that is arguably among the best in the industry.
 If your problem is among the most common cases we see (listed below), we can help.
 Please call us at (661) 616-1348 to discuss how we can solve your tax problem.
 Tax Problem Situations

 Owing the IRS - "Pre-Collections"| When you owe the IRS and/or Haven't Filed Returns and Might Owe